 Simple Creepy Mini Halloween Pizzas with the best no-rise pizza crust recipe!
-A fun way to celebrate Halloween with your kids.
+Mini pizzas are a fun party idea for Halloween with your kids.

 First, Halloween Ghosts (Mozzarella cheese for the body and olives for the eyes)